United Kingdom

 Country by Country Report (CbCR)

 Information is required for each tax jurisdiction regarding the allocation worldwide of income, taxes paid, and certain indicators of the location of economic activity in the tax jurisdictions in which the group operates.
-It is only required for groups with revenues exceeding €750 million and is filed annually, generally by the ultimate parent entity of the group.
+It is only required for groups with revenues exceeding €750 million and is filed annually, generally by the ultimate group parent entity.

 Penalties for Non-Compliance

 Penalties relating to transfer pricing documentation arise from the general record-keeping requirements.
-Two main types of penalties can be applied; a penalty for failure to keep or file documentation and a tax penalty for a deliberate or careless error.
+Two main penalties can be applied: A penalty for failure to keep or file documentation and a tax penalty for a deliberate or careless error.

 • The fixed penalty for failure to keep or produce documentation records is £3,000.

-Non-compliance with the requirements of reporting and Country by Country report (CbCR) can generate penalties ranging from £300 to £3,000.
+Non-compliance with the reporting requirements and Country by Country report (CbCR) can generate penalties ranging from £300 to £3,000.
 Daily penalties can also be applied when information is not consistently provided.

 Read More